Hair Fibers for Short Hair

 Hair fibers work well on short hair when applied with the right technique.
 The essentials are starting with clean dry hair, using a smaller amount than you would on longer hair, applying with precision rather than volume, and finishing with a light-hold spray to extend hold on the shorter strands.

-With short hair, the most realistic outcome is a meaningful reduction in scalp visibility and a more even overall density, which is exactly what makes thinning less noticeable at normal viewing distance.
+Fiber weight matters more on short hair than on any other length.
+Plant-based cotton fibers free of synthetic additives bond to short strands more readily than heavier alternatives and distribute without the powdery buildup that makes results look artificial on cropped cuts.
+On short hair, the most realistic outcome is a meaningful reduction in scalp visibility and a more even overall density, which is exactly what makes thinning less noticeable at normal viewing distance.

 Frequently Asked Questions